joegaffey/derigger/README.md

 "c8040" - 8040 angle
 "c4040" - 4040 angle

-Groups are a collection of parts that can also be treated like a part.
+Assemblies are a combination of parts that can also be used as a part.
-Every part must be in a group.
-The top level group can be called anything e.g. "model".
+Every part must be in an assembly.
+The top level or default assembly can be called anything e.g. "model".

 Straight profile parts are set to 1mm depth.
 Scale the z axis to get the desired length.